bldl/emplace-spidermonkey/README.md

 ### 3. Applying simple changes

   Self-hosted code is located in `mozilla-unified/js/src/builtin`.
-Here we can edit or add/remove functions.
+Here we can edit or `add`/`remove` functions.

-  To see the effect of this, we can change the return value of a function.
+  To see the effect of this, we can change the `return` value of a function.

-  Open file `Array.js` and change function `ArrayAt` to return 42.
+  Open file `Array.js` and change function `ArrayAt` to `return` 42.

   Test your changes by rebuilding and running the SpiderMonkey and then call the function with valid parameters.
   ```sh